A direct optimization algorithm for input-constrained MPC: Numerical example

+In Table \ref{tab1}, the derived execution time in \textit{theory} that can be regarded as an execution-time certificate, is assumed to perform on 1 Gflop/s computing processor, and the execution time in \textit{practice} is obtained from a contemporary MacBook Pro with 2.7~GHz 4-core Intel Core i7 processors and 16GB RAM.
+Since 2.7~GHz 4-core Intel Core i7 processor cannot put all its computing power for this calculation (occupied by other PC's tasks), its execution time is still faster than a 1 Gflop/s computing processor from Table \ref{tab1}.
+The execution time in \textit{theory} (on 1 Gflop/s computing processor) among different prediction horizon settings are all smaller than the sampling time $\Delta t=50$ ms, which are execution-time certificates.

-Given the stopping convergence criteria $\epsilon=10^{-6}$, all different dimensional problems share almost the same closed-loop performance, as shown in Fig. \ref{Fig1}.
+All closed-loop simulation results among different prediction horizon settings share almost the same closed-loop performance, as shown in Fig.\ \ref{Fig1}.
 The outputs $y_1$ and $y_2$ track the reference well while the inputs $u_1$ and $u_2$ never go beyond $[-25,25]$.
-We observed that the practical number of iterations at each sampling time is invariant, not varying with optimization problem data from each sampling time.
-And the practical number of iterations of \textit{Algorithm} \ref{alg_fullNewton} are